Brunnen und Felder

 This study deals with territoriality in pastorally managed areas of the Abala community of Western Niger.
 The focus is on the dynamics of territoriality which have to be continuously maintained and can be questioned any time.
 Contrary to a sedentary perspective, the author holds the opinion that territoriality is not weakened but in fact even strengthened by mobility.

-The discourse regarding territoriality forms the theoretical framework in which the present study analyses material of anthropological fieldwork among different communities in Western Niger: Arma, Tuareg, Fulbe, Hausa and Zarma.
+The discourse regarding territoriality forms the theoretical framework in which the present study analyses material of anthropological fieldwork among several communities in Western Niger: Arma, Tuareg, Fulbe, Hausa and Zarma.
 In a first step, the ethnic groups and their history of migration as well as the formation and legal basis of a zone pastorale is presented.
 This description starts from the historic context of the displacement of the Iwellemmedan Tuareg to the north by the French colonisers which led to a resettlement of the research area as well as the foundation of a Hausa canton including this resettlement.

 The areal reorganisation created the prerequisites for territoriality which are still relevant for an analysis of current conflicts.
 In a second step, two detailed case studies of conflict over land are analysed from the perspective of legal anthropology, one between the Arma – assimilated to the Tuareg – and the Fulbe on the one and between the Arma and the Hausa on the other side.